Step 1 Preliminary considerations, tools, materials

 Foundation

-A wooden floor does not have the strength needed to support the Roquetinho.
+A wooden floor is often not strong enough to support the Roquetinho.
 A foundation is then a necessity.
 Most obvious is from the bottom under the floor.
 Sometimes it is possible to insert steel beams into the wall.
 This must be done by a professional!

 Chimney